 Inspire Malibu is different from most other programs.
 We specialize in alcoholism, opiate, and benzodiazepine addiction, as well as an emphasis on depression, anxiety, coping and communication skills, as well as learning boundaries with others.

-Inspire Malibu offers the most effective, research-based, non 12 step rehab treatment available today.
+Inspire Malibu offers the most effective, research-based, non secular rehab treatment available today.